anowell/static-json-pointer/README.md

 ## json_schema_type

-Experimental macro to extract a Rust type from a JSON schema
+Macro to extract Rust tokens and literals from a JSON schema

 If you have a file `schema.json`: